EvHanHan/quick-refund/README.md

 5. Navigates to update page where you can drag and drop to create a trasaction

 ## Security defaults
-- Password is never written to `chrome.storage.local`.
-- Legacy cached passwords are purged from prior versions.
-- Password is kept in memory only for the active run and cleared after provider authentication.
 - Flow state is cleared after completion/failure or 15 minutes inactivity.
 - User manually performs final submit in Navan.